Search Articles

 • October 23rd, 2023

-A person holding their hand up in front of their faceActing as an agent under a power of attorney is a big responsibility, and it isn’t something everyone can take on.
-It is possible to resign or refuse the position.
+A person holding their hand up in front of their faceActing as an agent under a power of attorney is a significant responsibility.
+Certainly, not everyone can – or wants to – take on this particular role.
+Thankfully, it is possible to resign or refuse the position.

 Types of Powers of Attorney